I cut my cell phone bill by almost 70% and got a plan on the same network with more data!

 I’ll admit, I was kind of nervous during the activation process.
 I rely on my phone for business, and I don’t have a backup landline.
 If Mint Mobile was shoddy, it would be bad.
 Plus, they have no physical stores, so if something went wrong with my phone during the install, I could be left with a brick!

-Mint Mobile says that after that, it could take up to a day for your service to be switched over, but for me, it was nearly instantaneous!
+After swapping my SIM card Mint says it could take up to a day for your service to be switched over, but for me, it was nearly instantaneous!
 I got an email from T-Mobile saying my plan had been canceled within minutes.

 I started testing out Mint.
 I made a test call, then tested data as I walked the dog around our neighborhood.
 So far so good!